-As data volumes and complexities increase and become more difficult to analyze manually, Al capabilities will need to be adopted to produce critical results in any meaningful timeframe.
-It is imperative that the IC understand user trust in new technological capabilities and designs Al systems accordingly in order to facilitate trust amongst end-users, and ensure systems can recover when perceived trust is lost.
+As data volumes and complexities increase and become more difficult to analyze manually, AI capabilities will need to be adopted to produce critical results in any meaningful timeframe.
+It is imperative that the Intelligence Community understand user trust in new technological capabilities and design AI systems accordingly to facilitate trust among end-users, and ensure systems can recover when perceived trust is lost.

 Deep learning and neural networks are built into the core of many applications and capabilities of high interest and worth to intelligence services.
-The 'black box' problem remains perhaps the best known issue commonly discussed in public discourse about AI and machine learning.
-The issues raise concerns around the ethics and accountability of AI applications, particularly where applied to counter security threats and challenges.
-Improving the explainability of neural networks would assist developers to refine and improve neural networks applications.
-Additionally, improvements in the accountability of AI solutions would support public trust in AI, particularly within government AI capabilities and solutions.
+The 'black box' problem remains perhaps the best-known issue commonly discussed in public discourse about Al and machine learning.
+The issues raise concerns around the ethics and accountability of Al applications, particularly when applied to counter security threats and challenges.
+Improving the explainability of neural networks would assist developers in refining and improving neural networks applications.
+Additionally, improvements in the accountability of Al solutions would support public trust in Al, particularly within government Al capabilities and solutions.

-Key Words: Artificial Intelligence, Trust In Technology, Automation, Uncertainty, Explainable AI, Trusted Analytics
+Key Words: Artificial Intelligence; Trust in Technology; Automation; Uncertainty; Explainable AI; Trusted Analytics, AI